Mick Aston: Final years: 2012–13

 In February 2012, it was reported that Aston had left Time Team.
 He explained his position to the Western Daily Press, stating that the show's producers had made a number of changes to the series without consulting him, and that in the process Time Team had been "dumbed down", something he considered bad for archaeology.
-He was annoyed that a number of archaeologists—including surveyor Stewart Ainsworth, small finds specialist Helen Geake and illustrator Victor Ambrus—had seen their roles diminished while a new co-presenter, Mary-Ann Ochota (a former model with a bachelor's degree in archaeology and anthropology), had been introduced, and that as a result the episodes now contained "a lot of faffing about."
+He was annoyed that a number of archaeologists – including surveyor Stewart Ainsworth, small finds specialist Helen Geake and illustrator Victor Ambrus – had seen their roles diminished while a new co-presenter, Mary-Ann Ochota, had been introduced, and that as a result the episodes now contained "a lot of faffing about."
 In an interview with the magazine British Archaeology Aston said: "The time had come to leave.
 I never made any money out of it, but a lot of my soul went into it.
 I feel really, really angry about it."

-In July 2012, Aston received a lifetime achievement award at the British Archaeological Awards, with Bristol University's Professor Mark Horton praising him for making "the past accessible to all".
+In July 2012, Aston received a lifetime achievement award at the British Archaeological Awards, with Bristol University's professor Mark Horton praising him for making "the past accessible to all".
 In October, Channel 4 announced that the twentieth series of Time Team would be its last as the show was being axed.
-In December Aston signed a petition advocating his support for the revamp of the Somerset Rural Life Museum in Glastonbury, which was then seeking financial backers.
+In December, Aston signed a petition advocating his support for the revamp of the Somerset Rural Life Museum in Glastonbury, which was then seeking financial backers.

 On 24 June 2013, it was announced that Aston had died unexpectedly of a brain haemorrhage at his home in Somerset.
-He had been due to receive an honorary doctorate in University College Dublin that September.
+He had been due to receive an honorary doctorate from University College Dublin that September.
 Ralph Lee, head of Channel 4's factual programming, announced that they had been "terribly saddened" by the news, and that they were planning a "tribute night" to Aston consisting of Time Team episodes to be screened on More4 on 13 July.